 Problems in the organization of a school instrumental program, beginning with the establishment of elementary school rhythm bands; principles of class instruction in orchestra and band instruments; evaluation of methods of class instruction; orchestra and band organization; repertoire.
 Must be taken no later than the junior year.
-Offered first semester.
+Not offered 1964-'65.